CPK Insurance

 • Workers' compensation is required in West Virginia for businesses with 1 or more employees, with exemptions for sole proprietors, partners, and some agricultural workers.

-• West Virginia requires businesses to maintain proof of general liability coverage for most commercial leases, so lease review matters when buying therapy clinic insurance in West Virginia.
+• Most commercial leases in West Virginia require proof of general liability coverage, so lease review matters when buying therapy clinic insurance in West Virginia.

 • Commercial auto minimum liability in West Virginia is $25,000/$50,000/$25,000 if a business vehicle is used, so any policy review should match that state minimum.